rebelsky/sams-assorted-musings-reflections/international-cs-majors.md

 ---

-[1] I know of a few who have traditionally brought in under ten domestic students of color each year; they are probably more cautious in their claim.
+[1] I know of a few who often brought in under ten domestic students of color each year; they are probably more cautious in their claim.

-[2] I also know that the fall 2016 entering class was approximately 25% domestic students of color and slightly under 25% international students.
+[2] I do know that the fall 2016 entering class was approximately 25% domestic students of color and slightly under 25% international students.

 [3] Okay, they didn't say exactly that.
 I don't remember the marketers' exact quote.
-But they implied that they were surprised by the diversity of international students.
-They had done focus groups with first-gen students and with international students, and they were surprised at the overlap between those groups.
+But they implied that they found the the diversity of international students surprising.
+They had also done focus groups with first-gen students and with international students, and they were equally surprised at the overlap between those two groups.

 [4] If we only had one student from each of those countries, we'd still be bigger than about ten other majors at Grinnell.

-[5] All of our Slovenian students have been utterly astounding.
+[5] All our Slovenian students have been astounding.

+---

+*Version 1.0 of 2017-03-29.*